Policy Optimization with Differentiable MPC: Convergence Analysis under Uncertainty

 \IEEEPARstart{M}{odel} predictive control (MPC) is a well-established method that uses a model of the system dynamics to compute control actions in real time.
 At each time step, the current system state is measured, an optimal control problem is solved over a finite prediction horizon, and the first optimal input is applied to the system.
 The procedure is then repeated at the next time step, thereby enabling feedback.

-Designing the cost function and the constraints in the MPC is a critical problem that has been thoroughly studied in the literature.
-While the MPC cost can in principle match (or closely approximate) the prescribed higher-level objective (in a so called \emph{economic MPC} scheme), it is often chosen to be a quadratic function of the decision variables to enhance numerical robustness and make the resulting optimization problem easier and faster to solve.
+Designing the cost function and the constraints in the MPC has been thoroughly studied in the literature.
+While the MPC cost can in principle match (or closely approximate) the prescribed higher-level objective (for example, in an economic MPC scheme), it is often chosen to be a quadratic function of the decision variables to enhance numerical robustness and make the optimization problem easier to solve.
 The constraints are generally enforced to guarantee system safety both within the MPC horizon and beyond.
 For systems with linear dynamics and quadratic cost functions, it is conventional to introduce a terminal cost obtained by solving the discrete-time Riccati equation to approximate the infinite horizon cost.
 This technique was first introduced in \cite{sznaier1987suboptimal}, and later extended to nonlinear dynamics in \cite{chen1998quasi} by linearizing around the target equilibrium point.